-The cloud has become the backbone of modern IT, with Gartner predicting 95% of new workloads in the cloud by 2025.
-Businesses must adapt to leverage the cloud's flexibility and cost-efficiency.
-Cloud services infrastructure spending will surpass $1T globally in 2024.
-This expansion is driven by several cloud computing trends, including demand for new platforms and as-a-service offerings, particularly those powered by artificial intelligence.
-Businesses increasingly recognize the cloud as a cost-saving measure and a strategic weapon for unlocking innovation, boosting agility, and achieving success across industries.
+The latest trends in cloud computing show that the cloud has become the backbone of modern IT, with Gartner predicting 90% of organizations will adopt hybrid cloud through 2027.
+As cloud computing industry trends continue to evolve, businesses must adapt to leverage the cloud's flexibility and cost-efficiency.
+Cloud services infrastructure spending has surpassed $1T globally in 2024.
+This expansion is driven by several cloud computing trends, including demand for new platforms and as-a-service offerings, particularly those powered by Artificial Intelligence.
+Looking ahead to 2025, the cloud field will be shaped by a delicate balance between public and private offerings, with AI capabilities, security considerations, and vendor dynamics driving organizations to make more nuanced choices about their cloud infrastructure rather than defaulting to public cloud solutions.

-A clear understanding of cloud computing trends that will drive the industry in 2024 will prepare you to adapt and innovate in constant change.
-These trends range from the adoption of hybrid and multi-cloud approaches to the integration of edge computing, the emergence of real-time cloud infrastructure, and the critical focus on cloud security.
-Additionally, industry cloud platforms (ICPs), FinOps practices, sustainability initiatives, and the rise of GenAI supporting infrastructure are transforming the cloud landscape.
-According to Deloitte’s survey, cloud investments can positively impact business operations, from core risk mitigation to generating new revenue streams and supporting sustainability goals.
+A clear understanding of cloud computing trends that will drive the industry in 2025 will prepare you to adapt and innovate in constant change.
+The trends of cloud computing trends range from the adoption of hybrid and multi-cloud approaches to the integration of edge computing, the emergence of real-time cloud infrastructure, and the critical focus on cloud security.
+Among the top cloud computing trends, industry cloud platforms (ICPs), FinOps practices, sustainability initiatives, and the rise of GenAI supporting infrastructure are transforming the cloud landscape.
+According to Deloitte's survey, cloud investments can positively impact business operations, from core risk mitigation to generating new revenue streams and supporting sustainability goals.

 Where cloud investments drive positive outcomes